microsoft/Web-Dev-For-Beginners/2-js-basics/3-making-decisions/README.md

 ## A Brief Recap on Booleans

-Booleans can be only two values: `true` or `false`.
+Booleans can have only two values: `true` or `false`.
 Booleans help make decisions on which lines of code should run when certain conditions are met.

 Set your boolean to be true or false like this: